How to Come Off as Confident (Even If You’re Not)

 You don’t need to add the following phrases that women commonly use: “This is just my opinion.”
 “I’m still working on this.”
 “I’m not sure.”
 “For what it’s worth.”
 “This may be way off.”
 “I’m just thinking out loud here.”

 You don’t need to undermine yourself.
 Just say what you have to say without these phrases.
-You might feel a little uneasy at first, but soon you may begin to feel like your opinion matters and that can lead to you feeling confident.
+You might feel a little uneasy at first, but soon you may begin to feel like your opinion matters and that can lead to you feeling confident in yourself.

-When you are nervous about a difficult conversation or trying to change any of these habits, you might benefit from practicing.
-You might consider recording yourself to see how you express yourself.
+When you are nervous about a difficult conversation or trying to change habits, you might benefit from practicing.
+Consider recording yourself to see how you express yourself.
 Then, you can analyze the recordings to see if you want to make some changes.

 When you start to become more aware of what you are doing that comes off as less confident, it can help a lot.
 Rather than criticize yourself, just try to change what you are doing.

-When you acknowledge who you are with your strengths and weaknesses, you are accepting yourself.
+What helps you most with your level of confidence is accepting yourself, acknowledging who you are with your strengths and weaknesses.
 Authenticity keeps us moving forward despite any momentary insecurity we might feel.
 Not only does it help us to feel more confident, but others also see us as more self-assured.

 Check out this authenticity inventory here to see where you score.